FarPay/ApiDoc/Customers.md

 HouseNumber | Supplementary address info | 10 characters
 PostCode | Post district or area | 20 characters
 Country | Country | 255 characters
-AttachPdfInvoice | User gets PDF-attachements on invoices | boolean Language | Communication langauge | "Danish", "English", "Faroese", "Norwegian"
+AttachPdfInvoice | Customer gets PDF-attachements on invoices | boolean Language | Communication langauge | "Danish", "English", "Faroese", "Norwegian"

-# Update an existing user
+# Update an existing customer
-The user can be updated by a `PUT` from `https://api.farpay.io/v2/customers/` Compared to the create, there are some limitations of what can be updated.
+The customer can be updated by a `PUT` from `https://api.farpay.io/v2/customers/` Compared to the create, there are some limitations of what can be updated.
 The updates can be done on:
 * Name